josevnz/DatesAndComplexInBash/README.md

 ## Do it once by hand.
 Do it twice with Cron

-Do you remember the script we wrot to download the Covid 19 data early on?
+Do you remember the script we wrote to download the Covid 19 data early on?
 If we want to automate that we can make it part of a [cron-job](https://www.redhat.com/sysadmin/automate-linux-tasks-cron), without the hour and day of the week logic:

 As a reminder, this is the command we want to run:
 ```shell=